 - Visit your local library and read books with your child about starting school.

 - Make sure your child knows who will take them to school and pick them up on the first day.

 - Help your child to organise their clothes, hat, shoes and socks the night before.

 - Help your child to pack their school bag with a snack, drink, lunch and a hat.

 - Place a spare pair of underpants and a change of clothes in a plastic bag.
 Let your child know these clothes are in their bag in case of any accidents at school.

 - Put sunscreen on your child in the morning if it's needed.

 - Show your child where you will meet them at the end of the school day.

 - At the end of the day talk to your child about what happened at school.

-Click here to download the 10 tips for starting school information sheet to give to parents or make your own.
+Visit the Tips for starting school page to find some useful information sheets to give to parents or make your own.